What kind of application is ePedia?

 ePedia is a piece of untrustworthy software promoted as a tool for easy (desktop) access to Wikipedia - the multilingual open-collaborative online encyclopedia.
 However, this application operates as adware.

 It runs intrusive advertisement campaigns and may have data tracking abilities.
-Since most users download/install ePedia unintentionally, it is also classified as a PUA (Potentially Unwanted Application).
+Most users download/install apps like ePedia unintentionally.

 Adware enables the placement of third-party graphical content on any visited website and/or different interfaces.
 This software can deliver various pop-ups, banners, surveys, coupons, full-page, and other intrusive adverts.